flutter/website/src/docs/reference/widgets/index.md

 {% assign sorted = site.data.catalog.widgets | sort:'name' -%}

 This is an alphabetical list of nearly every widget that is bundled with Flutter.
-You can also <a href="/docs/development/ui/widget-catalog">browse widgets by category.
+You can also [browse widgets by category][catalog].

 <div class="card-deck card-deck--responsive">
 {% for comp in sorted %}